telefonicaid/sigfox-iotagent/docs/usermanual.md

 The project is managed using npm.

-For a list of available task, type
+For a list of available tasks, type

 ```bash
 npm run